 - a cross-jurisdictional and cross-sector information sharing repository, dedicated monitoring and training centers, information security awareness campaigns and education;

 - and more effective regulation for deterring cyber-criminals

 - This Staff Working Paper should not be reported as representing the views of IOSCO or the WFE.
 The views and opinions expressed in this Staff Working Paper are those of the author and do not necessarily reflect the views of the International Organization of Securities Commissions or the World Federation of Exchanges, or its members.

-- IOSCO is the leading international policy forum for securities regulators and is recognized as the global standard setter for securities regulation.The organization's membership regulates more than 95% of the world's securities markets in more than 115 jurisdictions and it continues to expand.
+- IOSCO is the leading international policy forum for securities regulators and is recognised as the global standard setter for securities regulation.The organisation's membership regulates more than 95% of the world's securities markets in more than 115 jurisdictions and it continues to expand.